canonical/kafka-operator/docs/how-to/upgrade.md

 (step-2-collect)=
 ### Step 2: Collect

-The first step is to record the revisions of the running application, as a safety measure for a rollback action if needed.
-To accomplish this, simply run the `juju status` command and look for the revisions of the deployed Charmed Apache Kafka applications.
-You can also retrieve this with the following command (that requires [yq](https://snapcraft.io/install/yq/ubuntu) to be installed):
+The second step is to record the revisions of the running application as a safety measure in case a rollback is needed.
+To check the revisions, run the `juju status` command and find the required Charmed Apache Kafka application.
+Alternatively, you can retrieve this information with the following command using [yq](https://snapcraft.io/install/yq/ubuntu):

 ```shell
 KAFKA_CHARM_REVISION=$(juju status --format json | yq .applications.<KAFKA_APP_NAME>.charm-rev)